 Taking place at the entrance of Capellen Buisness Park, our crèche offers an attractive geographic location for corss-border workers and it is located at only 15 minutes of Luxembourg city center.
 The Mamer commune, with its 8603 inhabitants, equally distributed between Mamer, Holzem and Capellen localities, is among the most dynamics coutries of the country.
 For some years now, many young families have settled in this charming commune which blossoms in a natural and authentic environment near Luxembourg city.

-The capellen crèche is compound of two nidos as well as one Child society, the whole of is installed over a downstair level within an high standing building.
+The capellen crèche is compound of two nidos as well as one Children Community and one Children’s House, the whole of is installed over a downstair level within an high standing building.
 Adjoining this very modern building, a large garden offers children a spacious and luminous area of relaxness.
 Futhermore, this yard is fully equiped with many qualitative and gross motor activities materials.

 Installed on the lower floor, our kitchen, modern and wonderfully conducted by our Chief, serves all of our other crèches in Luxembourg.